Loading...

 How to consume english jowar roti, english indian sabji without glucose spikes

-Add fibrous vegetables like spinach, broccoli, or bell peppers to your sabji to increase the fiber content of your meal.
+Include non-starchy vegetables like broccoli, spinach, or bell peppers in your sabji to increase fiber intake and help slow the absorption of glucose.

 Stay Hydrated